Export to PowerPoint / Word

 Overview

-One of Macabacus' most popular features is the ability to export Excel ranges (cells) and charts into PowerPoint presentations and Word documents with a professional look.
-These tools overcome numerous limitations of using native Office functionality to paste Excel data into presentations and documents.
+One of Macabacus' most popular features is exporting linked Excel ranges and charts to PowerPoint and Word with a professional look, overcoming the limitations of using native Office functionality to paste Excel data into presentations and documents.

 Export vs. Import